TeleportXYZ/TRIP-Guides/litepaper.md

 While network effects and moats are often used to justify high valuations for startups that are first to market, in reality, they rarely end up being the ultimate winners, and network effects are frequently disrupted by new entrants.

 Understanding how network effects are built was key to first building out the digital frontier.
-However, now that many markets have matured, it is even more important to understand how network effects can be broken.
+However, now that many markets have matured, it has become even more important to understand how network effects can be broken.

 ### 2.2 Habit and Brand Recognition